learn-co-curriculum/uci-mod-3-modules-lab/README.md

 this behavior, even as `Artist` instances grab the _rest_ of the `.initialize` from the `Memorable::InstanceMethods` module.

-Remember our `super` keyword from the inheritance code along exercise?
+Remember our `super` keyword from the inheritance code-along exercise?
 The `super` keyword, placed inside a method, will tell that method to look up its behavior in the method of the same name that lives in the parent, or super, class.
 A method that includes the `super` keyword will execute any code placed